-But that doesn’t mean outsourcing part of your sales process, such as by calling on the services of an external lead generation company, can’t have a place within the marketing mix.
+But that doesn’t mean outsourcing part of your sales process, such as by calling on the services of external lead generation companies, can’t have a place within the marketing mix.

 If you’re a new business and still trying to figure out what the best sales process is going to be for you, then in this article will provide lots of different options to help guide your plans.

 If you’re a business that’s been at it a while and has a defined sales process, then you may be inspired to re-evaluate your process and see if there’s any potential for improvement.